DomoApps/Test-AI-Review/docs/Connectors/API-Data-Connection/quickstart.md

 }
 ```

-Once you create the DataSet, store the `dataset_id` value to DataSet name in your own database to utilize when importing additional data or applying data permissions.
+Once you've created the DataSet, store the `dataset_id` value to DataSet name in your own database to utilize when importing additional data or applying data permissions.

 ### Step 2: Import data into a DataSet
 ---